Carbidopa (By mouth)

 Warnings While Using This Medicine:

-- Make sure any doctor or dentist who treats you knows that you are using this medicine.
+- Tell any doctor or dentist who treats you that you are taking this medicine.
 This medicine may affect the results of certain medical tests, including tests often used by people who have diabetes.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.